NWU-eResearch/2022-10-24-ttt-NWU-Online/index.md

   - venue: "Online"
     address: "https://carpentries.zoom.us/my/carpentriesroom1"

- Application: Please use this <a href="https://forms.gle/wpsaRwMgvrBMvEBF6"><b>application form</b></a>.
-Succesfull candidates will be contacted via email.

 ---

 <!-- See instructions in the comments below for how to edit specific sections of this workshop template. -->